Oxford Network for

-These short courses are designed to do just that, offering expertise in the key areas of sustainable urban development to make cities flexible, healthy, inclusive, resilient, and vibrant in response to evolving challenges and circumstances.
+These short courses are designed to do just that, offering a critical understanding of, and leadership training in, the key areas of sustainable urban development to make cities flexible, healthy, inclusive, resilient, and vibrant in response to evolving challenges and circumstances, in line with the United Nations’ Sustainable Development Goals.
 These areas include governance and policy, design and planning, technology and innovation, business and economics, and social and cultural development.
 Starting in 2016, the courses have now expanded to cover the wider cultural, economic, historical, geo-political, social, scientific, and technological contexts within which sustainable urban development could be achieved.

-Aiming to connect top research and best practice, the courses engages attendees in interactive lectures and workshops taught by leading experts at the University of Oxford and other leading UK universities, practitioners from the UK government, and key players in business and industry.
-The courses provide a global perspective on major aspects of contemporary and near-future urban development, with case studies that explore innovative practices balancing economic, environmental, and social aspects.
+Aiming to connect top research and best practice, the courses engage attendees in interactive lectures and workshops taught by leading experts at the University of Oxford and other leading UK universities, practitioners from the UK government, and key players in business and industry.
+The courses provide a critical understanding of major aspects of historical, contemporary, and near-future urban development within their wider contexts from a global perspective, with case studies that explore innovative practices balancing the economic, environmental, and social aspects of sustainable urban development.

-The courses are normally held in-person at Christ Church College and other colleges within the University of Oxford.
-But due to the pandemic, we plan to offer the courses online, and resume in-person courses when it is safe to do so.
-We warmly welcome you to apply through the SEE application portal.
+The courses are normally held in-person at the University of Oxford.
+But due to the pandemic, we plan to offer the courses online this summer, and resume in-person courses when it is safe to do so.
+We warmly welcome you to apply through SEE’s application portal.

 Return to Courses and Events